AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-49-Social-Media-Phishing.md

 - Report the suspicious messages to the platform
 - Let them know their account may be sending phishing messages
 ```
+Social media phishing is evolving rapidly alongside AI — deepfake video profiles, AI-generated profile pictures, and AI-written convincing messages are making fake profiles increasingly indistinguishable from real ones.
+The best defense remains behavioral: be skeptical of unsolicited contact regardless of how legitimate the profile appears, and verify unusual requests through a separate channel before taking any action.